PittsCraft/SwiftRetrier/README.md

 }
 ```

+## Backpressure

+- most (if not all) usecases imply unlimited demand using `sink(receiveCompletion:)` or `assign(to:)` operators
+- given the asynchronous nature of jobs, there's a very good chance backpressure won't be a problem

+Still backpressure is properly managed:
+No event will be sent to the subscriber if there's no demand, and there will be no attempt to execute a job until the
+subscriber provides a positive demand.

+**In practice, you shouldn't care about that except if you implement your own `Subscriber`.**

 ## Migration from v0 or v1

 - Now, retriers are cold until consumed *because* the old behavior was mostly useless and complicated - even dangerous